cbc-univie/transformato/docs/index.rst

   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the |trafo| documentation!
+Welcome to the documentation for |trafo|!
 =========================================================

 The python package |trafo| is an implementation of the Common Core / Serial-Atom-Insertion